BooneAI/lkjhgfcx/docs/architecture.md

 1. Load configuration (`load_config`).
 2. Ensure the database schema exists (`ReserveManager` or explicit connections).
+3. For state-changing commands, validate the JWT (from `loan_monitor.security`) before calling into services.
-3. Run the requested service (reserve transfer, repayment, simulation, or dashboard) and print the results.
+4. Run the requested service (reserve transfer, repayment, simulation, or dashboard) and print the results.

 This keeps business logic in reusable services so your own applications can import them directly without going through the CLI.